 Horowitz says that narcissists rely on a defense he has termed "sliding of meanings."
-Within the context of narcissism, sliding of meaning refers to defensive remolding of linguistic meaning to preserve the narcissist's primitive sense of perfection.
+Within the context of narcissism, sliding of meaning refers to defensive manipulation of language to preserve the narcissist's primitive sense of perfection.
 In layman's terms, the narcissist can never admit to being wrong or deficient in any significant way, so he or she plays weaselly word games that destroy logical coherence.

 This defensive maneuver can be maddening for anyone dealing with a narcissist, but the narcissist doesn't slide meanings merely as a device to deceive others.
 For the narcissist, sliding of meanings is an emotionally necessary and habitual form of self-deception.